swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 In this chapter, you have successfully:

-1. Removed custom rules from the `.gitignore` file
+1. Removed custom rules from the main gitignore file
 2. Set up three DVC pipeline stages
     - Prepare
     - Train